 Gypsies and Travellers are at a huge disadvantage in the job market due their lack of information technology and literacy skills.
-We provide these skills through our Step Forward project, which aims to support traditional trades and create new pathways into employment.
+We provide these skills through our Step Forward project, which aims to empower young women and help them achieve their goals.
+We equip them with basic skills and knowledge so that they can go onto further training, find paid employment or become self-employed.

 Watch the inspiring stories of women who feel the project has given them a second chance.